mvglasow/unison-wiki/CI-Binary-instructions.md

 Before reading this page, see also https://github.com/bcpierce00/unison/wiki/Downloading-Unison

+Each CI build has been done on a particular operating system version.
+There is no expectation that a build will run on a previous version, and even running on a later version depends on that operating system's compatibility support.

 ## GNU/Linux

 \todo Write.

 ## macOS

 There are two builds.
 One builds traditional UNIX tools, and one builds a Mac app.
+Both are currently built on 10.15, and also seem targetted at 10.15.

 After unpacking the tarball, there is a file "unison" which is the text UI.
 After chmod'ing it to be executable, it can just be run from the command line.
 There is also "unison-gtk", which must also be chmod'd to be executable.
 It depends on ``/usr/local/opt/gtk+/lib/libgtk-quartz-2.0.0.dylib